Commonwealth Bank

 Technical constraints

-Following the discovery phase, we defined and started running an ongoing cycle of usability testing and design iteration that aligned with the development team’s agile sprints.
-Each sprint focused on one to three tools (depending on tool complexity) within the Daily IQ toolkit and was aimed at identifying any usability issues and potential solutions for further testing in the next sprint.
+Following the discovery phase, I defined and implemented an ongoing cycle of usability testing and design iteration, directly aligned with the development team’s agile sprints.
+Each sprint focused on one to three tools within the toolkit, allowing us to rapidly identify usability roadblocks and test solutions.

 From a research and design perspective, each sprint followed the same high-level approach using the Jobs-to-be-done (JTBD) framework: